mariovalney/woo-shipping-additional-days/readme.txt

 = 1.1.1 =
 * Fixed bug when no products have Shipping Classes
 * Tested with new version of WordPress, WooCommerce and WooCommerce Correios

+= 1.2.0 =
+* Fixed saving Shipping Classes as 0
+* Tested with new version of WordPress, WooCommerce and WooCommerce Correios

 == Upgrade Notice ==